Governor Harvey tried to shift colonists towards products other than tobacco, but instead he was "thrust out" and sent back to England

 The members of the governor's Council of State saw ownership of land as the vehicle for achieving respected social status, in addition to personal wealth.
 Travel from England to Virginia across the Atlantic Ocean was dangerous, living far from the comforts of home was harsh - but it was worth it, to achieve a position in society that would have been impossible in England.
 Any decision by royal officials that stood in the way of the colonists' hunger for land generated a strong response.

-The settlers also felt that Governor Harvey had not been agressive enough against the Native Amerians.
+The settlers also felt that Governor Harvey had not been aggressive enough against the Native Americans.
 Opechancanough and his allies had been suppressed since the uprising in 1622, but the cost of warfare was still substantial.
 Governor Harvey sought to minimize the cost of warfare, but his caution limited the colonists' ability to acquire land occupied by Native Americans:2

 King Charles I Sent Governor Harvey back to Virginia to assert his authority, but soon recalled him.
 The king soon was embroiled in a civil war with Puritans in England, and was executed in 1649.